Shubham-Srivastava07/online-shopping-portal/README.md

 Deployment

-The application is deployed on a Google Cloud Platform Virtual Machine.
+The application is deployed on a Google Cloud Platform Virtual Machine with automated deployment through Jenkins and Docker Compose.

 Deployment includes: